Distressed Wood Flooring: The Journey to Aged Perfection

 Distressed wood flooring rekindles the warming character of timber that has been lovingly worn by thousands of feet.
-It’s a vivid choice, featuring large knots, splits and cracks, striking streaks of dark filler and multi-tonal colors that can bring a lovely array of interest to your traditional or contemporary space.
+It’s a vivid choice, featuring large knots, splits and cracks, striking streaks of dark filler and multi-tonal colours that can bring a lovely array of interest to your traditional or contemporary space.

 When it comes to recreating the look and feel of aged wood, our Berkeley distressed collection has quite a history of its own.
 In fact, each board goes through eight painstaking processes to achieve its distinctive look.
 Find out what they are as we explore the journey…